tmi-lab/Resilient-Dataset/README.md

 Please acknowledge the Surrey and Borders Partnership NHS Foundation Trust and Howz in any publication or use of this dataset.

+The RESILIENT dataset is organised into two components: 1). one CSV file containing demographic information and baseline assessments related to mental health and cognitive ability for all participants; 2). individual folders that contain raw data, including sleep state and physiological features recorded by sleep mats, as well as step counts and heart rate from smart watches.
+More specifically, there are four tables included in each participant folder: ScanWatch Steps, ScanWatch HeartRate, Sleep States, Sleep Physiology.
+Due to differences in sampling frequencies, these variables are recorded in separate tables.
+Each folder is named after the participant's unique identifier (UID), allowing cross-referencing between the device data and the demographic information.
 ### Summary of Data Tables and Recorded Variables

 | **Device**     | **Table Name**         | **Variables** |